Monday, November 23, 2020

 “...A pot lid.”
 Sairek repeated, studying him carefully.

-Stop giving me that look…!”
-Varhi warned.
-“Why does everyone judge me for using a pot lid as a weapon–?”
+Stop giving me... that look…!”
+Varhi warned in agitation.
+“Why does everyone... judge me for using a pot lid... as a weapon–?”

 “But...
 But it’s, it’s a pot lid…!”

 “Okay fine, I’ll go search for your… pot lid.”
 Nayleen sighed, shaking her head as she walked to the forest on the side of the path near the corpse.
 While she did that, Cyial grabbed his book and put it back into his robe.
 He moved to help Varhi stand back up with one arm and Sairek moved to position himself under the boy's other arm to help him in the same fashion.
 They began to slowly walk back in the direction Varhi told them.
-He was breathing hard, sweat on his face the entire time, practically limp, though he still did use his legs to walk so the other two did not have to literally drag him, though Sairek and Cyial were still holding up most of his weight.
+He was breathing hard, sweat dripping from his face the entire time, practically limp in both boys' holds, though he still did use his legs to walk so the other two did not have to literally drag him, though Sairek and Cyial were still holding up most of his weight.

 “I have to admit, when Jimmy was talking about a mercenary, I was not expecting someone around our age...”
-Sairek said.
+Sairek admitted.
+He figured Varhi was young based on what little Jimmy said, but Sairek was expecting fifteen or sixteen; not his own literal age.

 “Y-Yeah… I get that a lot... “ Varhi grunted.
-“There’s… an age restriction law to become a proper knight in Masir... and it’s not like you can immediately become a knight just by applying, either… but there’s technically no age restriction or any regimen for mercenary work… it’s a pretty dumb loop hole... but it benefits me, so whatever…”
+“There’s… an age restriction law to become a proper knight in Masirean... a...and... it’s not like you can immediately become a knight... just by applying either… but there’s technically no age restriction or any regimen for mercenary work… it’s a pretty dumb loop hole... but it benefits me, so... whatever.”

 “Yeah, you seem to be doing great right now.”
 Sairek drawled.